namoscato/amoscato-client/content/journal/graphql-observability.md

 ---
 title: "GraphQL Observability with Sentry"
-date: 2021-12-01T20:13:46-05:00
+date: 2021-12-03T07:45:46-05:00
+summary: "Fieldguide's Node.js GraphQL server and React GraphQL client integrate with Sentry, enabling the team to better understand application behavior."
 ---

 At Fieldguide, [Hasura](https://hasura.io/) exposes a [GraphQL](https://graphql.org/) API on Postgres, extended with custom types implemented in a Node.js application's [Apollo Server](https://www.apollographql.com/docs/apollo-server/).
 Our front-end React application interacts with Hasura via [Apollo Client](https://www.apollographql.com/docs/react/), and our applications are managed on [Heroku](https://www.heroku.com/).
-GraphQL's inherit self-documentation has fueled an ecosystem of developer tooling, and its use with TypeScript results in highly efficient internal API development.
+GraphQL's inherent self-documentation has fueled an ecosystem of developer tooling, and its use with TypeScript results in highly efficient internal API development.

 While iteration speed is certainly a key product development metric, understanding the _behavior_ of features is equally important.
 This complementary information confirms development assumptions and surfaces inevitable bugs, providing a feedback loop that informs future iteration.
 Application behavior can be observed by generating proper telemetry data such as metrics, logs, and traces.

 We adopted [Sentry](https://sentry.io/welcome/), an error tracking and performance monitoring platform, in the beginning weeks of our product's inception.
-We have iterated on the integration over the past year, improving our ability to diagnose performance (traces) and triage errors (an actionable subset of logs).
+We have iterated on the integration over the past year, improving our ability to diagnose performance (traces) and triage errors (a subset of logs).
 This Sentry integration overview is derived from our specific Node.js GraphQL server and React GraphQL client, but the takeaways can be applied to any system with GraphQL interactions.

 ## GraphQL Server